 Endorsements are important as well.
 Your connections can endorse the skills that you have listed on your profile, and since the ‘Skills’ section is heavily weighted for search engine purposes, it is vital that you have many endorsements.

-If you quickly want to give your profile a boost, then the company Ace Your LinkedIn Profile can help by adding more than 500 connections and 200 skills endorsements to your profile within 7 days.
+If you quickly want to give your profile a boost, then the company Ace Your Interview can help by adding more than 500 connections and 200 skills endorsements to your profile within 7 days.
 They can also assist with online credibility, as it is imperative that the connections and endorsements you receive are from professionals in the United States who are not LinkedIn Open Networkers (LIONs).

 Search Engine Optimized

 Candidate searches on LinkedIn use algorithms to determine the most relevant profiles based on the keywords inputted by the recruiter.
 Adding appropriate keywords to your profile will help LinkedIn to recognize it as ‘relevant,’ thereby increasing your visibility and ranking in search results.